StanislavSava/Compire-Necronomicon/README.md

 # Compire-Necronomicon
 1. We're using yarn as a package manager.

-2. We try to avoid using index as a key for a mapped component!
+2. We try to avoid using index as a key for a mapped component, This will re-render the whole list when one item is added or removed.
 ```
 const array = [{id: 1}, {id:2}];